Students and Alumni

 Zarrah Keshwani ’09 (Neuroscience): Zarrah is pursuing a career in medicine.

 Nora Krinitsky ’09 (History): Nora spent 2009-2010 as a Kress Interpretative Fellowship at the Baltimore Museum of Art.
 There she worked on a website based on the BMA’s permanent collection and related to the Museums and Society course “Close Looking at the BMA: ‘Rinaldo and Armida’.”
-She is now a PhD candidate in the Department of History at the University of Michigan.
+She is now a PhD candidate in the Department of History at the University of Michigan and will be defending her dissertation during the upcoming 2016-17 academic year.

 Jessica Popkin ’09 (Near Eastern Studies): After leaving Hopkins, Jessica entered the graduate program in museum studies at New York University, from which she received an MA.
 While at NYU, she worked as an intern in the Department of Egyptian, Classical, and Ancient Near Eastern Art at the Brooklyn Museum and worked to catalogue images and information from the NYU-IFA-Yale-UPenn archaeological dig in Abydos, Egypt.
 She is now the student outreach coordinator at the Princeton University Art Museum, where she has connected with another M&S alum, Hannah Weinberg-Wolf.